Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 If you look at History, you can see how technology is the most powerful political force at work all over the world.

+From fire to wheels, to sails, to archs, to mills: every new technology created new ways of living that in turn enabled the rise of more complex human organizations.

+Furthermore, each progress in the technology of weapons provided a strategic advantage to those who got it.
+We don't need to go back at the stone age to see evidence of this.
+Not even knowing about Enigma is required.
+A Cyber World War is ongoing right now.
+A war for the total domination of humans though technology.

 ## The value of Debugging

 There is nothing on Earth that can train [Critical Thinking](https://en.wikipedia.org/wiki/Critical_thinking)